 \section{Introduction}

 Existing audio encoders capture subtle temporal and spectral patterns in auscultation sounds but still lack explicit clinical semantics.
-This capability gap renders them ``semantically blind,'' limiting their utility in high-stakes diagnostic tasks.
-This creates a fundamental paradox: while large language models (LLMs) possess deep, contextual knowledge of medical terminology like ``systolic murmurs'' or ``wheezes,'' this understanding remains disconnected from the audio models that process the raw signals.
-Digital stethoscopes and other sensors may capture a wealth of acoustic data, but without a bridge to semantic meaning, this information remains underutilized.
+This leaves them ``semantically blind,'' limiting their use in high-stakes diagnostic tasks.
+A fundamental paradox follows: while large language models (LLMs) understand medical concepts such as ``systolic murmurs'' and ``wheezes,'' this knowledge remains disconnected from the audio models that process raw signals.
+Digital stethoscopes and other sensors can capture rich acoustic data, but without a bridge to semantic meaning, much of this information remains underused.

-\looseness=-1 Multimodal contrastive learning, popularized by frameworks like CLIP \cite{radford2021learning}, aims to bridge such divides by aligning heterogeneous modalities in a shared embedding space.
-This approach has enabled powerful cross-modal retrieval and classification capabilities.
-However, these methods often suffer from a persistent 'modality gap,' where embeddings from different sources form distinct clusters, hindering fine-grained alignment and interpretability \cite{liang2022mind, ray2023cola}.
-This issue is particularly acute in clinical applications, where subtle acoustic variations carry significant diagnostic weight and demand precise semantic grounding.
+\looseness=-1 Multimodal contrastive learning, popularized by frameworks such as CLIP \cite{radford2021learning}, seeks to bridge such divides by aligning heterogeneous modalities in a shared embedding space.
+This has enabled strong cross-modal retrieval and classification, but these methods often suffer from a persistent ``modality gap,'' where embeddings from different modalities form distinct clusters, limiting fine-grained alignment and interpretability \cite{liang2022mind, ray2023cola}.
+This issue is especially critical in clinical settings, where subtle acoustic differences can carry major diagnostic significance and require precise semantic grounding.

-While existing methods have sought to bridge this gap through architectural modifications \cite{chen2023revisiting}, auxiliary objectives \cite{lee2022uniclip}, or post-training alignment \cite{yamaguchi2025post}, their focus has been on aligning two perceptual modalities.
-Even recent advances in knowledge transfer, such as \cite{gan2025cross}, operate under this paradigm, enhancing language models by injecting knowledge from vision models.
-These approaches share a common directional assumption: knowledge flows from concrete perception to abstract representation.
-Our work fundamentally diverges by framing the problem not as mutual alignment, but as a directed and asymmetric knowledge infusion.
-We investigate how to leverage the vast, pre-existing semantic knowledge of an LLM, treating it as a ``semantic teacher'' to guide and enrich a specialized ``acoustic student.''
-This presents a distinct challenge: grounding high-level clinical concepts from text into the fine-grained, temporal patterns of a raw audio signal, a problem unexplored by prior methods.
+Existing approaches have addressed this gap through architectural changes \cite{chen2023revisiting}, auxiliary objectives \cite{lee2022uniclip}, or post-training alignment \cite{yamaguchi2025post}, but they mainly focus on aligning two perceptual modalities.
+Even recent knowledge transfer methods such as \cite{gan2025cross} follow this paradigm, improving language models with knowledge from vision models.
+These approaches assume that knowledge flows from concrete perception to abstract representation.
+In contrast, our work frames the problem as directed, asymmetric knowledge infusion.
+We leverage the broad semantic knowledge of an LLM as a ``semantic teacher'' to guide and enrich a specialized ``acoustic student.''
+This introduces a distinct challenge: grounding high-level clinical concepts from text into the fine-grained temporal patterns of raw audio, which remains largely unexplored.